-First, Company E entered into the commercial distribution between VWPG and (supplier) in a transaction in which REC purchased market stock from (supplier) through VWPG.
+First, Company E entered into the commercial distribution between VWPG and supplier) in a transaction in which REC purchased market stock from (supplier) through VWPG.
 However, in this case, the REC staff member in charge was aware not only of Company E entering into the commercial distribution but also of the unit price at which Company E purchased from (supplier) and the profit margin earned by Company E, and Mr. A was not found to have arbitrarily set or manipulated the purchase unit price for VWPG.

-&lt;sup>20 Since VWPG sales data and purchase data were not linked to each other by a certain key code, making it impossible for them to be mechanically related to each other, we verified by linking the transactions for the two data sets, based on suppliers, product items, timing, and quantity.
+20 Since VWPG sales data and purchase data were not linked to each other by a certain key code, making it impossible for them to be mechanically related to each other, we verified by linking the transactions for the two data sets, based on suppliers, product items, timing, and quantity.

-Moreover, as far as the detected transactions are concerned, the profit margin earned by VWPG in transactions in which Company E entered into the commercial distribution was approx.
+Moreover, as far as the detected transactions are concerned, the profit margin earned by VWPG in transactions in which Company E entered into the commercial distribution was approx. which is not thought to be particularly abnormal compared to a sales transaction profit margin earned by VWPG through transactions with other suppliers.